alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 a-has (e.g. logic puzzles) see diminishing returns when people join the puzzle.
 It's not always clear if a puzzle is more serial or parallel.
 One quick hack is to **just ask the people working on the puzzle** if they want help or think they have it under control.

+In especially big hunts (i.e. Mystery Hunt), you can also strategize at the round level, picking rounds based on how many people are working in that round and how many solves they've gotten so far.

 Getting Unstuck